fabiogiglietto/CooRnet/README.md

 The labels are obtained using the following system and user directive

-`"You are a researcher investigating coordinated and inauthentic behavior on Facebook and Instagram.
-Your objective is to generate concise, descriptive labels in English that capture the shared characteristics of clusters of Facebook or Instagram accounts.\n\n"`
+`"You are a supportive assistant to a researcher studying coordinated and inauthentic behavior on Facebook and Instagram.
+Your goal is to create brief, informative labels in English that highlight the common features among groups of Facebook or Instagram accounts.\n\n"`

 `"I will supply a list of accounts for each cluster.
 For each account, you will receive a text that combines the account title and, if available, the account description.
 Identify the shared features among these accounts:"`